arthurgassner/swissenergy-frontend/docs/deployment.md

 And _voilà_!
 Cron will run in our VPS' background, and send our GET request to the our ML backend's `/forecasts/update` route on the 15th minutes of each hour.

-??? note "Not exposing `/forecasts/update` to the outside with `caddy`"
+??? note "Only exposing necessary routes through `caddy`.
-    Since `cron` will handle the forecast update from the inside of the VPS, there is no need for us to expose it to the outside.
+    Since `cron` will handle the forecast update from the inside of the VPS, there is no need for us to expose `/forecasts/update` to the outside.
-    We can explicitely do that through our `Caddyfile`:
+    We can explicitely whitelist certain routes through our `Caddyfile`:

     ```json title="/etc/caddy/Caddyfile" hl_lines="9-12"
     # Redirect HTTP requests to HTTPS